astronomer/docs/software/install-airgapped.md

 * if DNS-records need to be manually created, and if so who will coordinate their creation and who will create them
 ### Create DNS records pointing to your third-party ingress-controller

-Create DNS records pointed to your third-party ingress. controller.
+Create DNS records pointed to your third-party ingress-controller.

 ### Verify DNS records are pointed to your third-party ingress-controller

 Use `dig <hostname>` or `getent hosts <hostname>` to verify each DNS entry is created and pointing to the IP address of the ingress-controller you will be using.

-## Step 6: Requesting and Validating an Astronomer TLS Certificate {#requesting-and-validating-an-astronomer-tls-certificate}
+## Step 7: Requesting and Validating an Astronomer TLS Certificate {#requesting-and-validating-an-astronomer-tls-certificate}

 In order to install Astronomer Software, you'll need a TLS certificate that is valid for several domains - one of which will be the primary name on the certificate (referred to as the Common name or CN) and the rest will be equally-valid supplementary domains known as Subject Alternative Names (SAN)s.